Fernsehturm Heidelberg

 The Heidelberg TV tower has an open-air observation deck 30 metres up its height, which can be reached by an elevator.
 The observation deck is now permanently closed for visitors due to safety concerns.
 The sale of the tower sealed the fate of the observation deck which used to enable tourist a spectacular 360 degrees view of the region.

 In the first years of its existence the tower was also used as a water tower.
 The water tank is located within the main body behind the observation deck.

-11 digital TV channels on 3 multiplexes are broadcast from the TV tower.
-DVB-T Frequencies are channel 21 (474 MHz) for the ZDF transponder, 49 (698 MHz) and 60 (698 MHz) for the ARD/SWR transponders.
-TV channels broadcast are ARD, ZDF, SWR, HR, WDR, BR, 3Sat, Doku/Kika, Phoenix, Arte and EinsPlus.
-Each Multiplex is broadcast with 50 kW, with plans to double that to 100 kW near or mid-term.
-On November 5, 2008, frequencies were changed for all 3 transponders.
-That transition canceled the SFN (Single-Frequency Network) with the Stuttgart region (New frequencies will be in place on Nov.
-11th, 2008, due to a new TV master plan for Europe).
+Public and private channels across 6 multiplexes are broadcast from the TV tower.
+In 2016, the tower was one of the first to introduce DVB-T2 in Germany.

 4 analog FM radio channels are broadcast from this tower.
-SWR1 97.8 MHz, SWR2 88.8 MHz, SWR3 99.9 MHz and SWR4 104.1 MHz.
-Also one digital radio multiplex (DAB) is broadcast from this tower on DAB channel 12A.
-Available channels on that digital channel are SWR 1 Baden–Württemberg, SWR 2, SWR 3, DASDING and SWR cont.ra.
+SWR1 Baden-Württemberg (97.8 MHz), SWR Kultur (88.8 MHz), SWR3 (99.9 MHz) and SWR4 Baden-Württemberg (104.1 MHz).
+Also digital radio multiplexes (DAB+) are broadcast from this tower on DAB channels 5C, 9B, 9D, and 11B.

-The Telecom Telecommunication Tower Heidelberg and former Telecommunication Tower of US-Forces Heidelberg (returned to the state of Baden-Wuerttemberg) are located close by.
+The Telecom Telecommunication Tower Heidelberg and former Telecommunication Tower of US-Forces Heidelberg (returned to the state of Baden-Württemberg) are located close by.
 Both are off limits to the public.